Lincoln Extended Warranty: Cost, Coverage and Plans

 Make sure to double-check when your extended warranty actually starts and ends before you sign on the dotted line.

-However, for an older Lincoln that’s no longer under the factory Limited warranty, such as the 2017 MKT we got quotes for below, Lincoln’s extended warranty terms start from the plan purchase date — not the in-service date.
-So, a “five-year/60,000-mile” Lincoln Protect Extended Service Plan on a vehicle that old really would provide a full five years or 60,000 miles of coverage starting from the day you purchase the warranty.
+However, for an older Lincoln that’s no longer under the factory Limited warranty, such as the 2017 MKT we got quotes for, Lincoln’s extended warranty terms start from the plan purchase date, not the in-service date.
+So, a “5-year/60,000-mile” Lincoln Protect Extended Service Plan on a vehicle that old would provide a full 5 years/60,000 miles of coverage starting from the day of purchase.

 Lincoln extended warranty terms and conditions